 What To Do

 Napa Valley offers far more than just wine tasting and vineyard tours.
-Other activities I recommend are biking the Vine Trail, shopping in the towns, and taking a cooking class.
+Other activities I recommend are biking the Vine Trail, shopping in the towns, riding the Napa Valley Trolley, and taking a cooking class.

-You can ride the Napa Valley Wine Train, which, despite its name, is a culinary experience more than a drinking experience.
+You can ride the Napa Valley Wine Train, which is a culinary experience as much as a drinking experience.
 You can also hike some of the fantastic trails in the region, paddle the Napa River, go horseback riding, and drive the Napa Valley Silverado Trail.
+If you want a truly unique experience, go on this Napa Valley classic sidecar wine tour.

 Pro Tip For Hot Air Balloon Rides: bring a warm layer because it’ll be cold during the first part of the ride.
 But make sure it’s a layer you can easily take off and tie around your waist because the heat from the balloon will make it warmer and warmer as the ride progresses.